fazo96/calendar/README.md

 API endpoints:

-- `GET /` returns an array with all events stored
+- `GET events` returns an array with all events stored
-- `GET /<id>` returns the event with the given id
+- `GET events/<id>` returns the event with the given id
-- `GET /day/<day>` returns an array with all events in a day
+- `GET events/day/<day>` returns an array with all events in a day
     - in this URL the API uses a DATE SQL object so time doesn't have to be specified
-- `GET /<day1>/<day2>` returns an array with all events in a timespan
+- `GET events/<day1>/<day2>` returns an array with all events in a timespan
     - in this URL the API uses a DATETIME SQL object so the time must be specified and not only the date
-- `DELETE /day/<day>` and `DELETE /<day1>/<day2>` are self explanatory
+- `DELETE events/day/<day>` and `DELETE /<day1>/<day2>` are self explanatory
-- `POST /` inserts a new event in the database
+- `POST events` inserts a new event in the database
-- `DELETE /<id>` deletes an event
+- `DELETE events/<id>` deletes an event

 ### Examples

-- `http GET calendar.url` returns a list of all events
+- `http GET calendar.url/events` returns a list of all events
-- `http GET calendar.url/2015-03-28` returns a list of events that happen on the given day
+- `http GET calendar.url/events/2015-03-28` returns a list of events that happen on the given day
-- `http GET calendar.url/2015-03-28 09:00:00/2015-04-10 21:00:00` returns a list of events that overlap the given timespan
+- `http GET calendar.url/events/2015-03-28 09:00:00/2015-04-10 21:00:00` returns a list of events that overlap the given timespan
-- `http POST calendar.url desc="Description of the event" startDate="2015-04-20 09:00:00" endDate="2015-04-20 11:00:00"` creates an event
+- `http POST calendar.url/events description="Description of the event" startDate="2015-04-20 09:00:00" endDate="2015-04-20 11:00:00"` creates an event
-- `http DELETE calendar.url/13` deletes the event with the `id` being 13
+- `http DELETE calendar.url/events/13` deletes the event with the `id` being 13

 ### Event data format